 name = "Packing box" # A string height = 10 # An integer assignment width = 20.5 # A floating point print (name) print (height) print (width)

 Packing box 10 20.5

-In the above code snippet, the variable name 'height' is storing
+In the above code snippet, the variable name "

-Another variable name 'width' is assigned with floating type value.
+width" is assigned with a floating type value.
 Then both the values are printed or displayed using the 'print' statement.